Reginald Harry MILES (1885–1917)

 - Edwin Miles (born in New Headington on 12 March 1898 and baptised at St Andrew’s Church on 24 April).

-The couple settled in New Headington, possibly with Lucy's parents, as she was only 19,, and Reginald was born there four months after the wedding.
+After their wedding Reginald's parents settled in New Headington, probably with Lucy's parents as she was only 19.
+Reginald was born there four months after the wedding.

 When Reginald's sister Lucy was baptised in early 1890 his father Harry was still working as a gardener, but a year later at the time of the 1891 census Harry (28) was a carrier and coal merchant who employed others, living at 27 Bateman Street (then called East Road) with Lucy (24) and their first three children Reginald (5), William (3), and Frank (one month).

 By the time of the 1901 census the family had moved to New High Street.
 Their house is listed just to the south of Bateman Street, and was probably “The Limes” (now No. 41, which was definitely their address in 1917).
 Reginald (15), who was working as a coal merchant's porter, lived there with his father Harry (38), who operated from home as a carrier and coal merchant, his mother Lucy (34), and his siblings William (13), Frank (10), Arthur (7), Edith (5), and Edwin (3).